robinpiets/robinpiets/README.md

 ## Welcome to my GitHub page.

-I am a freelance front-end developer with 10 years of experience in creating websites.
+Robin loves creating awesome web applications while working closely with designers and like-minded engineers.
+He likes to experiment with UI and he’s eager to learn new techniques.
+With his excellent eye for detail he always aims to get the best possible product for the end-user.

-My favourite stack includes JavaScript, TypeScript, React, CSS, HTML, Git and Scrum.
+Specialization: JavaScript, TypeScript, React, NextJS, CSS (JS in CSS), HTML, Git and Scrum.

 LinkedIn: https://www.linkedin.com/in/robinpiets/